valerieniloinsigh31/footnote-app/README.md

 Django has a testing framework-with automated tests.
 Django is inbuilt with test.py file.
 Django imports testcase which is a class-extension of Unittest (methods to assert things about code)
 Testing is based on assertions.
--Write classes within files to test various things within targeted files Once class is written, run the test command:
+ - Write classes within files to test various things within targeted files Once class is written, run the test command:
--python3 manage.py test command run
+- python3 manage.py test command run
 After command run, output will be printed to the terminal providing a summary of the following details of the test:

 We see whether a test failed, coded as one of the following, '.','F' 'E'